-- Modify local zoning ordinance and building code language to inhibit septic system installation on "severely limiting" soils and enforce such codes. - Update and digitize the Fayette County Soil Survey in order to simplify the process of identifying "severely limiting" soils and make this data available to developers, the FCSWCD, and other relevant parties. - Require, through zoning ordinances and building codes, alternative septic system installation upon "severely limiting" soils.
+- Modify local zoning ordinance and building code language to inhibit septic system installation on "severely limiting" soils and enforce such codes. - Update and digitize the Fayette County Soil Survey in a Geographic Information System (GIS) in order to simplify the process of identifying "severely limiting" soils and make this data available to developers, the FCSWCD, and other relevant parties. - Require, through zoning ordinances and building codes, alternative septic system installation upon "severely limiting" soils.